-Where Sierra-Cedar has knowledge that a third-party to whom it has provided EU personal information is processing that information in a manner contrary to this Statement or the Privacy Shield requirements, Sierra-Cedar will take reasonable steps to prevent or stop the processing.
+Where Sierra-Cedar has knowledge that a third-party to whom it has provided EU personal information is processing that information in a manner contrary to this Statement or the Data Privacy Framework requirements, Sierra-Cedar will take reasonable steps to prevent or stop the processing.
 Sierra-Cedar will disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Security: Sierra-Cedar takes reasonable precautions to protect EU personal information in its possession from loss, misuse, unauthorized access, disclosure, alteration, and destruction.